 O du fröhliche – Oh you joyful

 Written originally as “Song for the three holidays” (Christmas, Easter and Whitsunday/Pentecost) in 1815 by Johannes Daniel Falk, the director of an orphanage in Weimar.
-One of his assistants rewrote the song 11 years later and turned it into a pure Christmas song.
+One of his assistants rewrote the song 11 years later and turned it into a pure Christmas carol.
 The melody stems from a folk song from Sicily.

 Translation: O you joyful, O you blessed, mercy-bringing Christmas time!
 The world was lost, Christ was born: Rejoice, rejoice, O Christianity!
 O you joyful, O you blessed, mercy-bringing Christmas time!
 Christ has appeared to make atonement for us: Rejoice, rejoice, O Christendom!
 O you joyful, O you blessed, mercy-bringing Christmas time!
 Heavenly armies shout glory to Thee: Rejoice, rejoice, O Christendom!